Châteauroux: Sports

+Football

 La Berrichonne de Châteauroux is the town's football club based in Châteauroux, founded in 1883.
 The team currently plays in National, the third division of French football, and played only one season in Ligue 1 in 1997–98.
 Châteauroux reached the final of the 2003–04 Coupe de France, where they were defeated 1–0 by Paris Saint-Germain, qualifying for the following season's UEFA Cup.
-The team play their home fixtures at the 17,173-capacity Stade Gaston Petit.
+The team plays its home fixtures at the 17,173-capacity Stade Gaston Petit.

 As Chateauroux was an Air Force base from 1952 until 1967, American football was played in Chateauroux by a team called Sabres.
 "Sabres" was one of the best European military teams, playing against other French and German teams.
-Local French people created a football club, playing in the French American football championship.
+Local French people created a football club in the French American football championship.
 The name chosen is "Sabres", to celebrate the pioneers, to pay homage to the Americans who were the first.

+Tour de France

+Châteauroux has been host to the Tour de France multiple times.
+The most successful cyclist at Châteauroux is Mark Cavendish with three stage wins, leading up to the final straight being labeled "Avenue Cavendish".

+Paris 2024

+The National Shooting Centre at Châteauroux hosted the shooting events for the 2024 Summer Olympics in Paris.